Madsir/madsirstudio.github.io/README.md

 **GAMES**

-Calculation Boogey | Finish the math problems before the sun sets or the boogeyman will get you.
+Calculation Boogey | Finish the math problems before the sun sets or the boogeyman will get you.<br>
 Space Toots | Eat space jellies, get gas, and propel your way through the spacescapes.
-Beware the meteors and gravity effectors waiting to knock you off course!
+Beware the meteors and gravity effectors waiting to knock you off course!<br>
 Chinchilla Dance Party | These chins are so excited about math they decided to throw a dance party!
-Solve the math problems to keep their party going.
+Solve the math problems to keep their party going.<br>

 **DIGITAL ASSETS**